All Episodes

 We beat Nigeria by 83.

-I don't know, Snerdley.
+I don't know, Sterdley.

-I'm not so sure that the fact is Nigeria doesn't play a role in this.
+I'm not so sure that the fact is Nigeria doesn't play a role in this, knowing these media people like I do.

 Last February, Catherine and I were in Indianapolis for the Super Bowl.

-And we're darting around lots of places, and we're on the go, never stopping too long in any one place.
+And we're darting around lots of places and we're on the go, never stopping too long in any one place.

 We dart into the hotel lobby.